 How do you finance precisely your activities?

 We have devised three ways to earn money: through ticket sales, guided tours and the renting of our spaces.
 For ticket sales, we did an audience study research and we now have a dynamic pricing system, that garantees a sold out performance even during the weekdays.
 Furthermore, our theater can always be visited, and we organize different types of guided tours, including one reserved for children.
-I want you to know that the visitors are allowed to see the entire theater, from the stage to the workshops.
+I want you to know that the visitors are allowed to see the entire theater, from the new to the workshops.
 The last way we’re able to obtain money is the rent of the theater but this is something we want to do less often in the future.

 Ballet has always been an important part of European tradition and culture and in Lviv you have all of the most famous classics in the repertoire.
 In what way did the ballet become a part of your culture and how do you work on it?